 “Are You a Good Witch or a Bad Witch?” (from The Wizard of Oz)

-In this segment, we discuss the representation of minorities and marginalized groups in the text and especially the representation of women.
+In our first segment, we discuss the representation of minorities and marginalized people in the text.

 “Bald Heads and Queer Noses” (from The Witches)